 One of the main reasons why travelers choose Chile is because of its wine, though it is possessed of such spectacular beauty and fascinating cultural quirks.
 This is the fifth-largest wine exporter in the world, renowned for its excellent reds but beloved for a variety of varietals perfected here in the cool, dry valleys of Central Chile.

-A good place to begin your trek in Santiago, where you can start sampling the city’s finest wines over dinner on posh Restaurant Row, is on Avenida Nueva Costanera in Barrio Vitacura.
+A good place to begin wine tasting in Chile is Santiago, where you can start sampling the city’s finest wines over dinner on posh Restaurant Row, is on Avenida Nueva Costanera in Barrio Vitacura.
 Many offer tasting menus, including wine pairings that cater to the vintage-conscious crowd.
 While you’re in the capital, you must also stop by Santiago’s most famous wine shop, Tienda Wain, where you can sample a flight of select vintages for a small fee.

 Serious oenophiles will plan their trip to Chile around one of its spectacular wine festivals, most of which take place in and around Santiago during the fall harvest season, usually in April.
 These include Festival of Wine (Fiesta del Vino) de Pirque, held in an agrarian suburb of the capital; Festival of Wines and Cheeses, in Malloco; and the Vineyard Festival of the Maipo Valley (Vendimia del Valle del Maipo), held in several towns around the valley (check online for the most recent information).